panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/async/how-to-extend-the-async-walkthrough-by-using-task-whenall.md

     End Function
     ```

-2. Odkomentujte nebo odstraňte smyčku `For Each` v `SumPageSizesAsync`, jak ukazuje následující kód.
+2. Comment out or delete the `For Each` loop in `SumPageSizesAsync`, as the following code shows.

     ```vb
     'Dim total = 0